RulOfficial/trade-checker-jjkz/README.md

 ## Features

-- **Browse Catalog** — Filter items by category (Cursed Techniques, Weapons, Gears, Accessories, Supplies, Crates, Gamepasses)
-- **Sort & Search** — Organize items by name or value, search for specific items instantly
+- **Sort & Search** — Organize filter and search for specific items instantly
 - **Compare Trades** — Add items to two boxes and compare their total values
 - **Live Calculation** — See real-time totals and percentage difference between boxes
 - **Share Trades** — Generate shareable URLs to send your trade comparisons to others